How To Drain Coolant Toyota RAV4

 Can I Drain My Coolant Myself?

-How to Drain Toyota Coolant?
+How Do You Drain Toyota Coolant Safely?

 Where Is the Coolant Drain Plug Located?